This article can also be found in the Premium Editorial Download "Storage magazine: How to scale up with storage clusters."

 Discovering the overall poor state of storage security was accompanied by another epiphany: Storage folks don't pay much attention to security.
 This startling realization applies to IT storage professionals and vendors.
 Let me provide a few data points to support this assertion.
 Thirty percent of respondents to a 2004 ESG survey said their corporate information security policies don't encompass storage technologies.
 Furthermore, 37% of users didn't believe their knowledge of security issues was adequate to make appropriate decisions to protect corporate storage assets.

 When ESG saw this data, we thought we had something big.
-Multimillion-dollar storage assets with
+Multimillion-dollar storage assets

 In security, it's often the case that users believe they're protected until some very public security event exposes intrinsic weaknesses--scaring IT professionals, technology vendors and legislators into action.
 We need to get ready for this type of transition in storage security.